wooly-mammoth/EPFL_Applied_Data_Science_ML/README.md

+# List of Tasks, Module-1: Introduction to Data Analysis
 # A. Importing, cleaning and numerical summaries
 1. Download the data set data.csv from the Resources tab.
 2. Import the data as a pandas DataFrame.